MAN’S FREE WILL

 + Father George

-My beloved brothers and sisters in Christ God,
+My brothers and sisters in Christ Our Only True Lord, God and Savior,

 CHRIST IS IN OUR MIDST!
 HE WAS, IS, AND EVER SHALL BE.